tc39/proposal-promise-with-resolvers/README.md

 const { promise, resolve, reject } = Promise.withResolvers();
 ```

+This method or something like it may be known to some committee members under the name `defer` or `deferred`, names also sometimes applied to utility functions in the ecosystem.
+This proposal adopts a more descriptive name for now, but awaits bikeshedding.

 ## Existing implementations

 Libraries and applications continually re-invent this wheel.
 Below are just a handful of examples.